 Grandparents: give the gift of investment education

-We’ll send you a myFT Daily Digest email rounding up the latest Tax news every morning.
+We’ll send you a myFT Daily Digest email rounding up the latest Advice & Comment news every morning.

+This article is the latest part of the FT’s Financial Literacy and Inclusion Campaign

 Rising inheritance tax bills are certainly keeping the exchequer happy, but they’re also prompting more grandparents to think about tax planning while they are still alive.